KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Google Trends graph for the phrases ["United Methodist" "Catholic" "Presbyterian" "Baptist" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%2C%20Catholic%2C%20Presbyterian%2C%20Baptist&cmpt=q&tz=), from around 2004 to 2015:
 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.png)

+## Is This a Permanent Decline?
+This left me wondering is this a permanent decline or can the situation be turned around?
+I set out to re-imagine the national United Methodist Church as if it were disrupting itself.

+## Surviving Disruption

+In the article [Surviving Disruption](https://hbr.org/2012/12/surviving-disruption), Max Wessel and Clayton Christensen explain how a company can disrupt itself in order to avoid being disrupted:

+* Identify the strengths of your disrupter’s business model
+* Identify your own relative advantages
+* Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.

 ## Global Digital and Philosophical Reorganization

 ### Software is Eating the World